Glukmann/crecon_old/README.txt

-experement with fbprophet, keras, arima and others i am beginer python developerthis code work on crecon.ru
+experement with fbprophet, keras, arima and others i am beginer python developer this code work on crecon.ru